Resolving the Identity Crisis in Text-to-Image Generation: Method

 For image $i$, we remove its faces to get $F_{G-i}$ and compute $S_{G-i}=\mathrm{AvgPairwiseSim}(F_{G-i})$.
 We define the contribution $\Delta_i = S_{G} - S_{G-i}$.
 If $S_{G-i} > S_{G}$ then $\Delta_i<0$, meaning $i$ \emph{increases} group diversity; we reward such samples.
 We map to $[0,1]$ via

 Pseudocode is provided in Appendix~\ref{sec:group_algo}.
 We observe the model performance generally increases when tuned with $r_{\text{img}}^{d}$ and $r_{\text{grp}}^{d}$.
 However, this model might be susceptible to \textbf{reward hacking}.
-The nature of hacking, illustrated in Appendix~\ref{fig:reward_hacking}, includes “grid” artifacts and generating lesser number of humans.
+The nature of hacking, illustrated in Appendix ~\ref{fig:reward_hacking}, includes “grid” artifacts, lesser adherence to prompt and generating lesser number of humans.
 Hence, we propose methods to regularize against them.

 \paragraph{Count Control $r_{\mathrm{img}}^{c}$.} To ensure the appropriate number of distinct people and prevent generation of lesser faces, we use face count as a reward:

 where $N_{\text{target}}$ is number of people in the prompt and $m_i$ is the number of faces detected.